 and recovery of sight for the blind,

 19 to proclaim the year of the Lord’s favor.”

 The Gospel is about Luke 4:18-19, that Jesus has set people free from everything that you feel has entangled you and prevented you from believing in the freedom you have in Christ.
 Make a mental list of the things you have the hardest time believing God has set you free from.

 The Gospel doesn’t change.
 We all need it.
 God uses it to relate to our unique situations, bondages, and make-ups.
 All differently, yet with the same powerful message: God meets us where we are in the Gospel message.

 Similarly, God also makes the time we spend with him look equally and powerfully unique.
 Isn’t it fascinating to think of the way we worship and connect with God as unique and different than the next follower of Jesus?
 That He meets us where we are as we abide in Him?

 Never underestimate the power of God’s word.
 It is alive and active, sharper than any double-edged sword (Hebrews 4:12).
-This is what the “how” can look like in our lives: Soak in His Word, mark it up, highlight, underline the words like a madwoman, memorize it, take it with you to the battlefield — however the Spirit leads you.
+This is what the “how” can look like in our lives: Soak in His Word, mark it up, highlight, underline the words like a madwoman, memorize it, take it with you to the battlefield — however, the Spirit leads you.
 It is important and invaluable to your walk and fellowship with The Lord.
-So, even if you aren’t feeling like reading you bible or praying, that’s where we learn to walk in discipline.
+So, even if you aren’t feeling like reading you the bible or praying, that’s where we learn to walk in discipline.

 To my great surprise, I found out this past year that my #1 way to connect with God is through intellect.
-I never would have guessed that, but the more I thought about it, I looked back on my walk with The Lord and remembered how hype I get when I make a connection in my mind about who The Lord is and when I learn something new about Him.
+I would never have guessed that, but the more I thought about it, I looked back on my walk with The Lord and remembered how hype I get when I make a connection in my mind about who The Lord is and when I learn something new about Him.